Our faculty of qualified and experienced instructors and advisors are what makes our students excel in the field of art therapy.

 My approach to art therapy is influenced by a lifelong career in the visual arts.
 As I strive to blend a passion for creativity with a deep interest in healing and personal growth, my understanding of how to be an effective therapist continues to evolve.
 I have been in private practice as an art therapist in Vancouver since graduating from VATI in 1996.
 As a general practitioner, I provide therapy to a diverse range of populations, working with a broad spectrum of issues.
 I especially enjoy engaging with clients’ dreams, and continue to explore the effect that focus has on their healing.

-BA, MC:AT, DVATI, CCC, Registered Psychologist
+BA, MC:AT, DVATI, Registered Psychologist (Alberta)

 I have been working in the counselling field for over 28 years supporting clients of all ages to address a variety of issues including the effects of family violence, sexual trauma, substance abuse, mental health issues, and the interweaving of these issues.
 I completed my BA in Psychology in 1992 from the University of Calgary, my MC:AT in 2012 from Athabasca University and the Vancouver Art Therapy Institute, and registration as a Psychologist in 2016 from the College of Alberta Psychologists.
 Grounded in a person-centered foundation, I employ expressive and creative approaches including Art, Sand, and Play Therapy in partnership with mindfulness and EMDR interventions to help clients access their inner resiliency and creativity, as well as facilitate therapeutic healing.
 Along with a keen interest in providing effective and ethical therapy to clients, I am also becoming very passionate about addressing the effects of vicarious trauma and compassion fatigue in therapists and other health care providers by using, of course, Art Therapy.